kedacore/keda-docs/content/docs/2.10/scalers/prometheus.md

   - type: prometheus
     metadata:
       serverAddress: http://<prometheus-host>:9090
-      metricName: http_requests_total # DEPRECATED: This parameter will be removed in version 2.12, don't set it
+      metricName: http_requests_total # DEPRECATED: This parameter is deprecated as of KEDA v2.10 and will be removed in version 2.12
       threshold: '100'
       query: sum(rate(http_requests_total{deployment="my-deployment"}[2m]))
 ```